Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Proposed Approach -- HCT-DMG

-To exploit the advantages of crossmodal attention while solving the above problems, we propose a new multimodal fusion approach: the Hierarchical Crossmodal Transformer with Modality Gating (HCT-MG), which is superior to existing methods in two aspects.
-First, while some previous studies treated all modalities equally and fused them in each step, leaving incongruity in the fusion \citep{Tsai2019,sahay2020low}, our HCT-MG fuses the auxiliary modalities first, leaving the primary for fusion in the final step.
-Second, while some previous studies determined a primary modality based on the hierarchy of modalities used \cite{rahman2020integrating,hazarika2020misa}.
-Such a practice is empirical and due to the fixed hierarchy, the weighting pattern (e.g., $T\oplus W_{1}A\oplus W_{2}V$) cannot be changed during model training even though other modalities may become dominant.
-In contrast, HCT-MG automatically selects and dynamically changes the primary modality in each training batch and constructs the hierarchy accordingly, without worrying about which modalities are used.
-Thus, our proposed approach can remove incongruence and reduce redundancy while allowing the model to be modality agnostic.
+To exploit the advantages of crossmodal attention while solving the above problems, we propose a new multimodal fusion approach: the Hierarchical Crossmodal Transformer with Dynamic Modality Gating (HCT-DMG), which improves on existing methods in two aspects: \textbf{1)} several previous approaches treated all modalities equally and fused them at every step, leaving incongruity in the fusion \citep{Tsai2019,sahay2020low}, while our HCT-DMG approach initially fuses the auxiliary modalities before integrating the primary modality in the final step.
+This strategy avoids excessive influence on the affect of the primary modality. \textbf{2)} Some prior work determined a primary modality based on the hierarchy of modalities used \citep{rahman2020integrating,hazarika2020misa}.
+Such a practice is empirical and leads to a fixed hierarchy.
+So, the weighting pattern (e.g., $T\oplus W_{1}A\oplus W_{2}V$) cannot be changed during model training even though other hierarchies may be better suited to the task.
+In contrast, HCT-DMG automatically selects and dynamically changes the primary modality in each training batch and constructs the hierarchy accordingly.
+Therefore, our proposed approach can eliminate incongruity, reduce redundancy, and enable the model to be modality-agnostic.

-The architecture is shown as Figure~\ref{hct-mg}.
-HCT-MG is constructed based on three modalities: Text ($T$), Audio ($A$), and Vision ($V$), and consists of four components: feature projection, modality gating, crossmodal Transformer, and weighted concatenation.
-Note that the modalities are not limited to $T$, $A$, and $V$, as the modality gating enables to construct the best hierarchy for any three types of modality inputs.
+The architecture is shown as Figure~\ref{HCT-DMG}.
+HCT-DMG is constructed based on three modalities: Text ($T$), Audio ($A$), and Vision ($V$), and consists of four components: feature encoder, dynamic modality gating, hierarchical crossmodal Transformer, and weighted concatenation.
+Note that HCT-DMG supports modalities not limited to $T$, $A$, and $V$, as the dynamic modality gating enables to construct the best hierarchy for any three inputs.